SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 which depend on external circumstances.
 In the latter case, the exact performances must be entered to the model in form of time series.
-With the help of oemofs "feedinlib" and "windpowerlib", electrical outputs of photovoltaik (pv)-systems and wind power plants can be generated automatically.
+With the help of oemofs "feedinlib" and "windpowerlib", electrical outputs of photovoltaic (PV)-systems and wind power plants can be generated automatically.
 In order to ensure a balance in the energy system at all times, it may be useful to add a "shortage" source to the energy system, which supplies energy